Speaking

 Outline:

-6. Web Services explained
+- Web Services Explained

-7. Importance of XML vocabularies
+- Importance of semantic vocabularies

-1. Common XML vocabularies
+- Common semantic vocabularies

-2. Specific XML vocabularies
+- Specific semantic vocabularies

 Forces Affecting the Adoption of Web Services: A comparison to other integration techniques

 This presentation shows the use of force-field analysis to help get a perspective on the forces affecting the adoption of Web Services and other integration techniques.
 Common system integration techniques will be presented approximately in chronological order.
 Chronological order allows us to see how, over time, advances in technology and standards have diminished the number of restraining forces, making change more likely to occur.
 Web Services will be shown as having the least number of restraining forces compared to any of the prior techniques.
-This is a great way to illustrate why Web services can be seen as a wave of change in the software industry.
+This is a great way to illustrate why Web Services can be seen as a wave of change in the software industry.

 Length: 60 to 90 minutes